-A Reflection on My Home is My Museum
+A reflection on My Home Is My Museum by Caroline Wright.

 My Home is My Museum grew from a germ of an idea after a visit to Ipswich Museum several years ago.
 Beautiful, rare and unusual objects stared out from behind glass cabinet walls, each imbued with value and significance and part of a carefully considered story.
 Some of these objects had been donated, others collected particularly to illustrate specific areas of knowledge.
 Several had once held a role in ordinary domestic life.
 Returning home, I noticed afresh objects around my home, on the mantelpiece, in the kitchen, on shelves and tables.
 They too had a role, one of memory and as emotional triggers, of functionality and uselessness, my own history arranged around the rooms.
 There were other stories too, of rarity, value, fact and figure; masked considerations since for me, personal association always holds the upper hand.
 These ideas developed and grew and led to a collection of objects donated by the public and a performance piece that took place inside two Cambridge houses

 There is a tradition of artists working in homes, and in museums, and with objects.
 I considered the idea of approaching the house as a museum, exploring the contents as one would in a gallery, curious as to how and if we actually curate the objects in our homes.
 I wondered if a collection of donated objects from the public would open up the richness I felt sure was hidden behind front doors.
 I thought frequently of domestic collections up and down the land remaining private and only shared with the privileged few that are invited over the threshold into our homes.
 The point of entry is transitional, intense; it heralds a change in circumstances and this was a key moment at the beginning of the performances.